Gotthelf Märit is a historic farmers market

 At the charming Gotthelf Märit farmers market, vendors in traditional clothing create a scene of the time when Swiss novelist J. Gotthelf lived.
 The many booths and activities, as well as the entertainment program, showcase the Swiss artisanal mastership, traditions, and folklore.

-Curious how everyday life used to be back then?
-Try your hand in different traditional activities like book binding, forging or lace making.
+Are you curious how everyday life used to be back then?
+Try your hand in different traditional activities like bookbinding, forging, or lace-making.
 Or have you ever seen someone do laundry without a washing machine?

-Throughout the day, there is a lovely entertainment program - naturally including yodeling, alphorns, Örgeli music and other traditional performances.
+Throughout the day, there will be a lovely entertainment program - naturally including yodeling, alphorns, Örgeli music, and other traditional performances.

-And finally, do not miss this chance to get your hands on some delicious crunchy bread, Emmentaler cheese and other local products at the market…
+And finally, do not miss this chance to get your hands on some delicacies at the farmer's market: crunchy bread, Emmentaler cheese, and other local products.

-Insider’s tip: Stay at the Hotel Landgasthof Kemmeriboden-Bad
+Insider tip: book a stay at the Hotel Landgasthof Kemmeriboden-Bad